actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 - By logical reasoning similar to the example above.

-We can logically assume that level of education of an level can be affected by level of their parents education.
-It is very likely that if their parents do not attend university, so would the child as well.
-Of course, one can check this by a separate regression as well.
-In this case we call level of education as endogenous.
+We can logically assume that level of education of an individual can be affected by level of their parents education.
+It is very likely that if their parents do not attend university, so likely is 8the child as well.
+Of course, one can check the validity of this relationship by a separate regression.
+This is why people consider the level of education as endogenous.

 - If logical reasoning is unable to help us deduce (or if we need strong evidence to support the logical reasoning) we can use the Durbin-Wu-Hausman test.